Reflections on Decision on Summary Judgment

 Furthermore, discovery reveals that the FRB framework was created specifically for my case.
 Cunningham’s notes describe Dean Nohria wanting to “launch[]a review process for Ben,” and meeting materials say the first-stated “objective” was to “respond to the Ben Edelman situation in particular.”
 With the P&P literally created for me, there’s obvious tension in denying me its protections.

 My briefing made these arguments, but the Court discusses none of it (not even to explain why this doesn’t matter).
 Instead, the Court says there was no “mutual assent” in that Harvard never negotiated this agreement with me or anyone else.
 But universities routinely govern through policies accepted through continued affiliation rather than individual negotiation.
 Indeed, negotiating with individual faculty would yield hundreds of different policies, obviously unworkable.
-In finding only negotiated provisions to be contractually binding, the Court gives faculty no recourse if universities depart from their rules.
+In finding only negotiated provisions to be contractually binding, the Court grants faculty no recourse if universities depart from their rules.
 That’s both unwise and untenable.

 Massachusetts law grants me 30 days to appeal.
 I am considering my options.